michaell308/Business_Card_Parser/README.md

 ```

 #### Name:
-The name extraction is done using nltk.
+The name extraction is done using nltk (https://www.nltk.org/).
 Each line in the given string is split into chunks.
 Each chunk labeled as a 'PERSON' is stored in a list of people.
 Then, we iterate through each line to tally points.
 For each people entry contained in the line, that line gains a point.
 Example:
 ```
 people=['John','Doe','Software']